A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Development of a viscosity correlation for polydisperse suspensions

 \section{Development of a viscosity correlation for polydisperse suspensions}

-In this section we develop the polydisperse viscosity model based on the notion of a construction process.
+In this section we develop a polydisperse viscosity model based on the notion of a construction process.
 This approach is first exactly described in \abschnitt{sec:Aufbauprozess}.
 Subsequently in \abschnitt{sec:Diskretes_Modell} the construction process is applied to the determination of relative viscosity.
 Then, a model for the maximum packing fraction of polydisperse suspensions is developed in \abschnitt{sec:Packungsdichte} to complete the viscosity model.
-A graphical scheme provided in Figure~\ref{fig:Ablauf} may serve for the reader's guidance during the calculation.
-It is important to note that the basic model developed in this section can only be applied to polydisperse suspensions with large diameter ratios of consecutive particle size classes in the construction process.
-Work on an extension of the model to small particle size ratios is in progress.
+A graphical scheme provided in Fig.~\ref{fig:Ablauf} may serve for the reader's guidance during the calculation.